 Wilma’s Way Home: The Life of Wilma Mankiller is a true story about a Cherokee woman who showed courage and determination to return to the community she was raised in.
 Born in Oklahoma in 1945, Wilma Pearl Mankiller was an activist, social worker, and community developer who was the first woman to serve as the Principal Chief of the Cherokee Nation.
 Growing up, she experienced the Cherokee practice of Gadugi, or helping each other, even when times got tough.
 When she is uprooted by the federal government in 1956, her family is forced away from their community to California.
 Wilma finds refuge and community in the Indian Center in San Francisco.
 Eventually, Wilma returns to Oklahoma with a family of her own and takes part in Cherokee government.
 Her courageous dedication to her community eventually leads her to become the first female chief of the Cherokee Nation!

-If you are looking for lesson ideas, worksheets, or activities based on a book about Native Americans, then check out this Fry Bread book companion.
+If you are looking for lesson ideas, worksheets, or activities based on a book about Native Americans, then check out this Fry Bread book companion or this We are Water Protectors book companion.
 It includes reading comprehension questions, writing prompts, SEL lesson ideas, and more.

 Grab the Free Reading Resources!